 Of course you can do your research for a good location online.
 Bangkok is a huge city and the decision where to look for an apartment is not always an easy one.
 The most expensive areas are Sukhumvit, Siam and Silom which are connected to each other and form Bangkok’s city center.
 The further you go away from these areas the cheaper the room rates get.

 A very important factor when choosing the location for your apartment is the proximity to the public train network.
 There are three different public train networks in Bangkok: BTS Skytrain (Sukhumvit line and Silom line) MRT Underground (one line from Hua Lamphong to Bang Sue) and the Airport Link Train (Phaya Thai to Suvarnabhumi Airport).

-Google recently added the lines for all the different train services on their map function so here you can see which area has good access to the various services.
+Google recently added the lines for all the different train services on their map function so here you can see which area has good access to the various stations:

 So once you have decided about an area that you like the next step is to find potential apartments.
 Of course you can do research again on the internet and even make fixed reservation for one of them but I wouldn’t advise that.
 Often pictures on the website just look different than what you will find in reality and you might want to get a feel for the neighborhood first in person before you make the decision.
 And least that’s what I did and so I booked a cheap hotel room in Khaosan for the first few nights.

 As I knew I was going to work in Fortune Town right at Phra Ram9 MRT station of course I wanted a room that is somewhere near the MRT line and after talking to a few local Thais I learned that the Huai Kwang area is a great deal for its proximity to the city center (and just two stops to Phra Ram9) as well as its quite fair room rates.